msisk23/MPC_Project/README.md

 Crucial project components and definitions:
   - MPI: Message Passing Interface - commonly used in cloud computing, has very slow speeds.
   - Party: One of three web services used during the data transfer process.
 The "hub" where messages are sent or received.
+  - Web: Cloud providers that provide machines were secure computations on supplied data are taking place.
   - Multi Party Communication (MPC): Communication between three cloud services to ensure secure data transmission and evaluation
   - Main Thread: Current line of communication used between parties.
 Blocking.
   - Communication (Comm) Thread: Non-blocking line of communication to be implemented between parties.
 Using buffers, will allow for asynchronous party communication.